 Widescreen (16×9) & Standard (4×3) from the Theme Selector

 Keynote Live (broadcast slideshow directly to devices like cell phones, tablets, and computers)

 Advanced image effects from main view (without having to dig in menus)

-Easily display screen capture images and videos (integration with Quicktime & Photos)
+Easily display screen capture pictures and videos (integration with Quicktime & Photos)

 I’ve been using PowerPoint or Keynote for going on 20 years at this point.
-Like most people I learned presentation software on PowerPoint first.
+Like most people, I learned presentation software on PowerPoint first.
 I recall tutoring elementary school children on the finer points of Powerpoint back in 1999.
-So, it’s fair to say I’ve grown with PowerPoint as a presentation tool and I’ve seen how it’s changed the status quo of board-rooms and classrooms alike.
-However, starting a couple years ago, I began designing in and using Keynote personally, for more and more projects.
-The reason being, it was easier to work with, it looked better, and the final product left audiences with a superior impression.
+So, it’s fair to say I’ve grown with PowerPoint as a presentation tool and I’ve seen how it’s changed the status quo of boardrooms and classrooms alike.
+However, starting a couple of years ago, I began designing in and using Keynote personally, for more and more projects.
+The reason being, it was easier to work with Keynote vs working with PowerPoint, and it looked better.
+As a bonus, the final products left audiences with a superior impression.

 So, Now What?

 Well, whatever your goals are, we want to help you make your presentations work!
 There are a lot of other ways to use Keynote, in addition to building presentations.
 We have so much to share.
-Many more use cases to impress you and your colleagues / clients.
-If you want to stay update with awesome tools and great ways to use them, sign-up here.
+Many more use cases to impress you and your colleagues/clients.
+If you want to stay update with excellent tools and great ways to use them, sign-up here.